rraghavkaushik/Sarvam-Assignment/README.md

 ## Running Tests

-Please refer to 'einops-rearrange_from_scratch.ipynb' from notebook folder for case by case testing.
+Please refer to 'TensorCrafter_impl.ipynb' from the notebooks folder for case by case testing.

 The repo includes multiple test modules to validate functionality against known cases and ensure correctness.